theNewDynamic/oregonsadventurecoast.com/content/tourandequipment/pedal-the-rails.md

 _schema: default
 title: Pedal the Rails!
 property_description: >-
-  For a unique experience, pedal the Coos Historic Railway on an open four-seater quadricycle!
-The 12-mile round trip starts and ends in Coquille, just 17 miles inland from Coos Bay, heading toward Coos Bay.
+  For a unique experience, pedal the Coos Historic Railway on an open-air four-seater quadricycle!
+The 12-mile round trip starts and ends in Coquille, just 17 miles inland from Coos Bay.
 The attraction is open May to early October.
 Book your ride now and help save the historic railway.
 property_name: Oregon Coast Railriders
 equip_type:
   - Tour